gramener/gramex/gramex/apps/guide/alert/README.md

     used, the key name defaults to `data`.
 Optional
   - `each`: dataset name.
 Optional.
 It sends an email for each element of the dataset.
 This adds 2 variables: `index` and `row`.
 If the dataset is a:
     -  dict: `index` and `row` are the key and value
     -  list: `index` and `row` are the index and value
     -  DataFrame: `index` and `row` are the row index and DataFrame row
   - `condition`: an optional Python expression that determines whether to run the alert.
 All `data:` keys are available to the expression.
-Returning a
+Returning a:
     - False-y value or empty DataFrame prevents running the alert
     - dict updates the loaded `data:` variables
     - DataFrame replaces the variable named `data`
 - subscriptions configuration allows users to subscribe to and unsubscribe from these alerts, and specify how often they should get emails (TODO)